kaistomics/splicing/README.md

-#TEA
-Welcome to the companion site for the Tea repeat analysis pipeline.
-Tea stands for **T**ransposable **E**lement **A**nalyzer.
-This site will serve as a source code repository for the Tea pipeline.
-If you would like to dowonload repeat library files and additional data related to the paper [Visit TEA website!](http://compbio.med.harvard.edu/Tea/)
+Welcome to this site for the One-Class SVM predictive models for splicing-altering variants.
+This site will serve as a source code repository for the predictive models.

 # Installing TEA
 Installation requires the following software to be present on the system: